UniBwTAS/continuous_clustering/README.md

 our [Google Drive](https://drive.google.com/file/d/1MOfLbUQcwRMLhRca0bxJMLVriU3G8Tg3/view?usp=sharing) and unzip it to the correct location (in parent directory of `dataset` folder).

-### Option 2: Generate with GUI & ROS setup (assumes prepared ROS setup, see above, useful for debugging etc.)
+### 2.2.
+Option: Generate with GUI & ROS setup (assumes prepared ROS setup, see above, useful for debugging etc.)

 Generate labels, which are saved to `${KITTI_SEQUENCES_PATH}/<sequence>/labels_euclidean_clustering/`